Liam-Broome/TheIsleOptimiser/README.md

-# TheIsleOptimiser
+# The Isle Optimiser

-TheIsleOptimiser is a Windows application that provides extensive settings options for the game "The Isle".
+The Isle Optimiser is a Windows application that provides extensive settings options for the game "The Isle".
 It allows you to have more freedom with your in-game settings and optimize your gameplay experience.

 ## Features